 Reporting in Data Catalog usually is done using third-party BI tools.

 Data Catalog complements data visualization, data discovery, and data wrangling tools by streamlining the collection and initial data quality checks of the data repository.
 Then it makes the data repository available to those tools for further processing.

-With Data Catalog, you can tag reports in the same way you tag any raw data, whether the data is for a report, an ERP, or a CRM dataset.
+For applying business terms and reporting with Data Catalog, you can tag reports with business terms in the same way you tag any raw data with terms, whether the data is for a report or an ERP.